cruzzan/toll-fee-calculator/README.md

 I also included an example config file.
 But I am not sure that a static JSON file would be a very good vehicle for that config.
 It is open to input errors...

+Running main `go run .`

+## Late edits 2023-10-20
+* Corrected the order of the toll rate configs, so that the catchall isn't the first one.
+* Correcting how rate configs handles end.
+So that it goes to the max tick of the minute.
+* Set up matcher to apply the rate start and end to a new date based on the incoming instant.
+This fixes TZ preservation, and stops manipulation of the incoming instant.
+* Adds initial sorting of the data coming to the calculator.

 # Assignment: Toll fee calculator

 A calculator for vehicle toll fees.